microsoft/code-push/cli/README.md

 This is the same parameter as the one described in the [above section](#target-binary-version-parameter).
 If left unspecified, the command defaults to targeting only the specified version in the project's metadata (`Info.plist` if this update is for iOS clients, and `build.gradle` for Android clients).

+### Releasing Updates (NativeScript)
+TODO

 ## Debugging CodePush Integration

-Once you've released an update, and the Cordova or React Native plugin has been integrated into your app, it can be helpful to diagnose how the plugin is behaving, especially if you run into an issue and want to understand why.
+Once you've released an update, and the Cordova, React Native or NativeScript plugin has been integrated into your app, it can be helpful to diagnose how the plugin is behaving, especially if you run into an issue and want to understand why.
 In order to debug the CodePush update discovery experience, you can run the following command in order to easily view the diagnostic logs produced by the CodePush plugin within your app:

 ```shell
 code-push debug <platform>